nvnenasheva/braker-snake-modified/README.md

 2. Run BRAKER depending on the input as BRAKER3 or BRAKER2 <- seems to work fine.
 3. Run BUSCO on all the protein data sets and compile a summary <- this is not implement yet

-(For Clara's project, we do not need other steps, but the pipeline could serve as template for further expansion in the future.)

-## Developing

-First rule of development: **always commit and push your changes!
-Do not keep local unsynchronized changes for longer than 2 hours.**

-If you want to develop on this pipeline, please at the moment, communicate with Katharina, Stepan, Clara.
-Many rules are still completely blank, please let the others know what rule file you are working on to avoid git conflicts.

-If you want to fix a bug in an implemented set of rules, no need to communicate.
-Create a branch, fix the bug, make a pull request.
-If it has been tested properly, you can merge it yourself.
-Otherwise wait for Katharina to test the fix prior merging.

-Once we have a running end-to-end pipeline, you can create branch for your own development.
-Please communicate with others to avoid conflicts down the line.

 ## Installation

 Go do a directory where you have space for many GBs of data.
 Clone the repository: